-We all know that one of the reasons cruises offer such great value is because the cruise line simply wants to get passengers on board.
-Once they are a “captive audience.” then the cruise lines can sell them all sorts of things — from excursions to souvenirs to alcohol.
+One of the reasons cruises offer such great value is because the cruise line wants to get passengers on board.
+Once they are a “captive audience,” then the cruise lines can offer to sell them all sorts of things — from excursions to souvenirs to alcohol.

 It likely won’t quench your thirst for the entire cruise, but it’s good to know that if you want to save a few bucks, then you can bring at least some alcohol aboard on your own.